stacks-network/docs/src/pages/smart-contracts/testing-contracts.md

 ---
 title: Testing Clarity code
-description: Learn to Test Clarity Contract Code with JavaScript and Mocha
+description: Learn to Test Clarity Contract Code with JavaScript and Mocha.
 experience: advanced
 duration: 15 minutes
 ---

-# Testing Clarity code

-## Overview
+## Introduction

 Clarity, Blockstack's smart contracting language, is based on [LISP](<https://en.wikipedia.org/wiki/Lisp_(programming_language)>).
 Clarity is an interpreted language, and [decidable](https://en.wikipedia.org/wiki/Recursive_language).
 In this tutorial, you will learn how to test Clarity and how use [Mocha](https://mochajs.org/) to test Clarity contracts while you develop them.